 2.2 Company-A OSS / SML determines which network resources support the service being requested and:

 2.2.1 based on its knowledge that required RAN resources are not available internally, the SML, acting as a CSC, issues a request to Company-C USA to request service to get RAN coverage in the US.
 To achieve this, a candidate API is the interface with the MnF that controls the exposure governance (e.g. EGMF) of Company-C USA.
 Company-C USA, as the CSP, receives the service request.
 Company-C USA SML determines which service supports the exposed MnS being requested by Company-A. This service can be e.g. a network slice.
-Company-C USA OSS / SML determines which network resources support the service being requested, etc. Once completed, Company-C USA SML informs Company-A SML that the exposed MnS which has been requested is now available to Company-A. The Company-A SML can get access to the eMnS from Company-C USA directly via its SML.
+Company-C USA OSS / SML determines which network resources support the service being requested, etc. Once completed, Company-C USA SML informs Company-A SML that the exposed MnS which has been requested is now available to Company-A. The Company-A SML can consume the eMnS from Company-C USA directly via its SML.

 2.2.3 acting as a CSC, issues a request to Company-B Spain to request service to get RAN coverage in Spain.
 To achieve this, a candidate API is the interface with the MnF that controls the exposure governance (e.g. EGMF) of Company-B Spain.
 Company-B Spain, as the CSP, receives the service request.
 Company-B Spain SML determines which service supports the exposed MnS being requested by Company-A. This service can be e.g. a network slice.
-Company-B Spain OSS / SML determines which network resources support the service being requested, etc. Once completed, Company-B Spain SML informs Company-A SML that the exposed MnS which has been requested is now available to Company-A. The Company-A SML can get access to the eMnS from Company-B Spain directly via its SML.
+Company-B Spain OSS / SML determines which network resources support the service being requested, etc. Once completed, Company-B Spain SML informs Company-A SML that the exposed MnS which has been requested is now available to Company-A. The Company-A SML can consume the eMnS from Company-B Spain directly via its SML.

-3. Company-A (as the NSP) sends a reply to Company-V to inform that the exposed MnS requested is now available to Company-V. The reply may also include the authentication materials (e.g. key, token) for access the chosen exposed MnS.
+3. Company-A (as the NSP) sends a reply to Company-V to inform that the exposed MnS requested is now available to Company-V. The reply may also include the authentication materials (e.g. key, token) for access to the chosen exposed MnS.

 NOTE 3: NSP may not have network at all.
 In this case, if and how NSP can offer exposure services to NSC is FFS.